-Check the AER Abandoned Well Viewer to determine if abandoned wells are located on the subject property.
-Yes - abandoned wells are found No - abandoned wells are NOT found The Applicant must provide the following as part of 2 their application: a statement that no abandoned wells are located on the property; and the map from the ERCB viewer of the property.
-2 The Applicant must contact all Licensees identified by the ERCB as affecting their property to confirm the following: the exact location of each abandoned well; and the setback distance required by the Licensee from each abandoned well.
-3 The Applicant must provide the following as part of their application: the map from the ERCB viewer of the subject property; a list of all abandoned wells, including the surface coordinates; a sketch of the proposed development showing the required setback area of each abandoned well; and any additional information from Licensee(s) that led to a change in the setback.
+Check the AER Abandoned We subject property. ell Viewer to determine if abandoned wells are located on the Yes - abandoned wells are found No - abandoned wells are NOT found The Applicant must provide the following as part of their application: a statement that no abandoned wells are located The Applicant must contact a on the property; and the map from the ERCB viewer of the property.
+Il Licensees identified by the ERCB as affecting their property to confirm the follow the exact location of ea • the map from the ERC a list of all abandoned a sketch of the propos each abandoned well; ne following as part of their application: B viewer of the subject property; wells, including the surface coordinates; ed development showing the required setback area of and tion from Licensee(s) that led to a change in the setback.